DennisSoemers/DennisSoemers.github.io/_pages/other_activities.md

 last_modified_at: 2022-09-16 10:00:00 +0100
 ---

-This page summarises some of my scientific activies (other than my publications, which are on [their own page](/publications/)).
+This page summarises some of my scientific/academic/AI-related activies (other than my publications, which are on [their own page](/publications/)).

 ## Peer Review